Chat with us

 1. Symptom control: Are your symptoms improving and staying stable between injections?
 A return of fatigue, low mood, or low libido before your next dose may indicate your levels are dipping too soon.

-2. Serum testosterone levels: Blood tests taken at trough (the day before your next injection) and peak (24–48 hours after injection) can reveal how much your testosterone fluctuates.
+2. Serum hormone levels: Blood tests taken at trough (the day before your next injection) and peak (24–48 hours after injection) can reveal how much your hormone fluctuates.

 3. Side effects: If you experience mood swings, acne, or elevated hematocrit, it may be due to peaks and crashes in your levels, suggesting your dosing schedule might need adjustment.

-4. Overall health: Your age, weight, activity level, and other medications can all influence how quickly your body metabolizes testosterone.
+4. Overall health: Your age, weight, activity level, and other medications can all influence how quickly your body metabolizes the hormone.

 Your doctor may suggest adjusting frequency if you're injecting every two weeks and experiencing hormonal ups and downs.
 Many men do better on weekly injections or even twice-weekly, depending on lab results and how they feel.